Wsheerio/webmConverter/README.md

 Resolution

 The resolution of the output file.
 The first number is the width, the second is the height. -1 scales the other size to keep the same aspect ratio, leave both as -1 to keep the input resolution.
-If your webm looks terrible or you can't get the size low enough with the adjust value, lower this.

     -1:720
     -1:1080